INTERSECT-training/packaging/_episodes/03-other-files.md

 $ touch LICENSE
 ```

-and copy the **exact** text of the [BSD 3-Clause License](https://choosealicense.com/licenses/bsd-3-clause/), modifying only the year and names:
+and copy the **exact** text of the license you chose, modifying only the year and names.

+For instance, for the [BSD 3-Clause License](https://choosealicense.com/licenses/bsd-3-clause/):

 ```
 BSD 3-Clause License